We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Competitive Advantage

-When your competitors are all using bot-based tools and you are the one vendor who does not send a bot to the meeting, it differentiates you.
-"We respect your time and privacy" is a more powerful message when it is demonstrated, not just stated.
+When your competitors are all using bot-based tools and you're the one vendor who doesn't send a bot to the meeting, it differentiates you.
+"We respect your time and privacy" is a more powerful message when it's demonstrated, not just stated.

 When Bots Still Make Sense

-In the interest of honest comparison, there is one scenario where bot-based tools have a clear advantage: recording meetings you do not attend.
+In the interest of honest comparison, there's one scenario where bot-based tools have a clear advantage: recording meetings you don't attend.

 However, this use case is relatively rare for most professionals.
 The vast majority of meetings you want transcribed are meetings you are actually attending.